discourse/service_skeleton/README.md

 shouldn't be available to subprocesses or anyone who manages to catch a sneak-peek at your service's environment.
-In that case, you can declare an environment variable as "sensitive", and after the configuration is parsed, that environment variable will be wiped from the environment.
+In that case, you can declare an environment variable as "sensitive", and after the configuration is parsed, that environment variable will be redacted from the environment.

 To declare an environment variable as "sensitive", simply pass the `sensitive` parameter, with a trueish value, to the variable declaration in your class:

-    class DatabaseManager < ServiceSkeleton
+    class DatabaseManager
+      include ServiceSkeleton

       string :DB_PASSWORD, sensitive: true

       ...